Sravanthi-Duddeti/PWC-PowerBI-Virtual-Case-Experience/README.md

 In addition, to better understand the data, the telecom Retention Manager has scheduled a meeting with the engagement partner at PwC to cover these points:

-Customers in the telecom industry are hard-earned: we donâ€™t want to lose them
+Customers in the telecom industry are hard-earned: we don't want to lose them

 The retention department is here to get customers back in case of termination